-Unprecedented OUR POINTS OF PRIDE
+UnprecedentedOUR POINTS OF PRIDE

-- Only US medical school to have two consecutive accreditations from the LCME with no areas of concern - Only medical school to receive five Aspire to Excellence awards from the Association for Medical Educators in Europe - Three faculty members have received the renowned Hubbard Award, the highest award given in medical education: Howard Barrows, MD; Jerry A. Colliver, PhD; and Reed Williams, PhD - First medical school to publish detailed objectives of entire MD curriculum - First medical school to implement a clinical performance exam - First to establish a MEDPREP program, designed to help educationally and economically disadantaged students prepare for health professions schools - First to designate an African American woman a chair of OB-GYN: Ponjola Coney, MD - First plastic surgeon in central Illinois: Elvin Zook, MD - Among the first medical schools to establish medical humanities department - Second US medical school to implement standardized patients - One of the few schools to have a medical history museum on campus
+- Only US medical school to have two consecutive accreditations from the LCME with no areas of concern - Only medical school to receive three Aspire to Excellence awards from the Association for Medical Educators in Europe - Three faculty members have received the renowned Hubbard Award (the highest award given in medical education): Howard Barrows, MD; Jerry A. Colliver, PhD; and Reed Williams, PhD - First medical school to publish detailed objectives of entire MD curriculum - First medical school to implement a clinical performance exam - First to establish a MEDPREP program, designed to help educationally and economically disadantaged students prepare for health professions schools - First to designate an African American woman a chair of OB-GYN: Ponjola Coney, MD - First plastic surgeon in central Illinois: Elvin Zook, MD - Among the first medical schools to establish medical humanities department. - Second US medical school to implement standardized patients - We are one of the few schools to have a medical history museum on campus - Our first dean, Richard H. Moy, MD, was the country's youngest dean when appointed in January, 1970.
+Twenty-three years later, he was the senior ranking dean among the 126 US medical schools. - Only four deans in more than 40 years.